Employment Opportunities

 PLEASE NOTE:

 As a condition of employment all staff are required to have had one of the CDC approved COVID-19 vaccinations and must be fully vaccinated by their first day of work.
-Also as a condition of employment you will be required to provide proof of having been vaccinated.
+Also as a condition of employment you will be required to provide proof of having been vaccinated within the last year.

 RCAA also requires that all staff wear an approved facial covering inside any of our buildings or vehicles at all times.